Displacement (psychology)

 In psychology, displacement (Verschiebung) is an unconscious defence mechanism whereby the mind substitutes either a new aim or a new object for things felt in their original form to be dangerous or unacceptable.

 Example: if your boss criticizes you at work, you might feel angry but cannot express it directly to your boss.
 Instead, when you get home, you take out your frustration by yelling at a family member or slamming a door.
-Here, the family member or the door is a safer target for your anger than your boss.
+In this case, the family member or the door is a safer target for your anger than your boss.

 Freud

 The concept of displacement originated with Sigmund Freud.
 Initially he saw it as a means of dream-distortion, involving a shift of emphasis from important to unimportant elements, or the replacement of something by a mere illusion.
 Freud called this “displacement of accent.”

 Displacement of object: Feelings that are connected with one person are displaced onto another person.
 A man who has had a bad day at the office, comes home and yells at his wife and children, is displacing his anger from the workplace onto his family.
 Freud thought that when children have animal phobias, they may be displacing fears of their parents onto an animal.

 Displacement of attribution: A characteristic that one perceives in oneself but seems unacceptable is instead attributed to another person.
 This is essentially the mechanism of psychological projection; an aspect of the self is projected (displaced) onto someone else.
 Freud wrote that people commonly displace their own desires onto God’s will.

 Bodily displacements: A genital sensation may be experienced in the mouth (displacement upward) or an oral sensation may be experienced in the genitals (displacement downward).
 Novelist John Cleland in Fanny Hill referred to the vagina as “the nethermouth.”
 Sexual attraction toward a human body can be displaced in sexual fetishism, sometimes onto a particular body part like the foot, or at other times onto an inanimate fetish object.

 Freud also saw displacement as occurring in jokes, as well as in neuroses – the obsessional neurotic being especially prone to the technique of displacement onto the minute.
 When two or more displacements occur towards the same idea, the phenomenon is called condensation (from the German Verdichtung).

 Phobia displacement or repression: Humans were able to express specific unconscious needs through phobias.
 These needs that were suppressed deep within themselves created anxiety and tension.
 The stress, fear, and anxiety that characterize a phobic disorder were the discharge.

 Reaction formation: Cognizant practices are embraced to overcompensate for the nervousness an individual feels in regards to their socially inadmissible oblivious considerations or feelings.
 Typically, a response arrangement is set apart by misrepresented conduct, like garishness and urgency.
 An illustration of reaction formation incorporates the loyal little girl who adores her mom is responding to her Oedipus scorn of her mom.